-- 1. Hold all school personnel, through the Superintendent, responsible for the control and proper conduct of students while under the legal supervision of the school. - 2.
-Give full support, and mutual cooperation shall be expected of all school personnel in the administration of District policy.
+- 1. hold all school personnel, through the Superintendent, responsible for the control and proper conduct of students while under the legal supervision of the school. - 2. give full support to school personnel in their expected administration of District policy.

 Board Policy 9000, Role of Board of Education